-Your TV isn't smart enough!
-Why Roku's Premiere+ is the best way to stream
+Here are our picks for the best streaming device in any scenario

-While virtually all TVs are shipping with smart features these days, they may not be the features you want, with many streaming services only available via external hardware.
-The best solution: buy a streaming media player.
-The problem is, a veritable smorgasbord of available devices makes this a more complicated and daunting task than ever before.
+While virtually all TVs ship with smart features these days, they may not be the features you want, with many streaming services only available via external hardware.
+The best solution: Buy a worthy streaming media player.
+The problem is, a veritable smorgasbord of available choices makes this a more complicated and daunting task than ever before.

-With TVs offering 4K resolution and High Dynamic Range (HDR), you’ll want to make sure you buy a streaming device that’s compatible, but that’s only the start.
-You’ll also want to make sure that the streaming services you care about — and the shows and movies you want to watch — can be easily found, without scouring the web for hours.
-This article serves up the cream of the crop so you can get the absolute most from your streaming experience.
+With TVs offering 4K resolution and High Dynamic Range (HDR), you want to make sure you buy a streamer that is compatible, but that’s only the start.
+You also want to make sure that the streaming services you care about (and the content you want to watch) can be easily found, without scouring the web for hours.
+This article serves up the cream of the crop — the best streaming devices out there — so you can get the absolute most from your streaming experience.

 Our pick

-Roku Premiere+
+Roku Ultra

-Why should you buy this: It offers everything you need in a streaming box
+Why should you buy this: It’s the best streamer on the market and it’s affordable, to boot.

-Who’s it for: Anyone who wants to stream 4K and HDR through an easy-breezy interface
+Who it’s for: Anyone who wants to stream 4K and HDR through an easy-breezy interface.

 How much will it cost: $100

-Why we picked the Roku Premiere+:
+Why we picked the Roku Ultra:

-With increased competition from companies like Amazon and Google, Roku really needed to nail its newest models, announced in September, and it absolutely did.
-While not the absolute top of the line, the Roku Premiere+ offers a combination of video quality and features that make it an obvious choice for anyone eyeing a newer 4K Ultra HD TV with HDR support.
+Prior to announcing its new line of streamers in October 2017, Roku already held the top spot on our list, with the Roku Premiere+ earning the imaginary blue ribbon.
+Boasting support for 4K playback and HDR color reproduction, the Premiere+ was pretty much the ultimate set-top box at just $100.

-The Roku 4 was the first model from the company to feature 4K resolution, but the Premiere+ takes that further with support for HDR, which can provide vastly improved contrast and deeper, more vivid colors.
-The Premiere+ only supports HDR10 — and there is no word on whether the other competing standard, Dolby Vision, will be added via a future update — but this is fine for most people.
-HDR10 is the most widely used format, allowing users to watch content from Netflix, Amazon, and others in HDR.
-Even 60 FPS (frames per second) video is supported here, an advanced feature that’s not widely employed yet.
+Not long ago, the Premiere+ offered better value, with minimal differences between the two in terms of functionality.
+In the new fall lineup, though, the Ultra is down to $100, and it brings with it a slew of awesome features.
+Like any high-end streamer, it supports 4K and HDR (though Dolby Vision isn’t currently compatible), but that is just the beginning.

 The best media streamer for gamers